mausworks/tyin/README.md

-# Tyin
+# 👔 Tyin

 **Typesafe state management in React for less!**

-- ✅ Tiny and splittable (<1K gzipped)
+✅ Tiny (<1K)
-- ✅ Ergonomic
+✅ Ergonomic
-- ✅ Extensible
+✅ Extensible

-_Tyin is pronounced "tie-in"—it ties a state into your React components … it was also short and available on NPM._
+Tyin is pronounced _tie-in_: it ties a state into your app.

 ## Installation